Skip to main content

 Drink bottled water only

-Tap water quality inconsistent due to infrastructure challenges.
-Always use bottled water with sealed caps.
-In rural areas, boil water for at least 1 minute before consumption.
+Tap water quality varies because of damaged infrastructure.
+Stick to bottled water with intact seals.
+In rural areas, boil water for at least a minute before drinking it.

 HIGH